 One of the greatest problems tour operators face is figuring out how much they are earning on every single tour (given the fact that they have no way of knowing the real expenses upfront and no way to compare them to the income of the tour).
-One way of tackling this problem is by making supplier invoices.
+One way of tackling this problem is by creating supplier invoices.
 This approach also has some other advantages.

 Monitoring business results

 Every tour operator needs to keep track of their income and expenses.
-As tour operators develop their business, the need to monitor their results increases as well.
-By having supplier invoices in the travel system, the user is able to compare income and expenses in each group, tour, and reservation, thus allowing efficient tracking of business results.
+As tour operators grow their business, the need to monitor their results increases as well.
+By having supplier invoices in the travel system, the user is able to compare income and expenses for each group, tour, and reservation, thus allowing efficient tracking of business results.
 These indicators can determine future plans for the development of tour operators.

 Avoiding supplier and employee mistakes

 In any business, mistakes are inevitable.
-When entering a supplier invoice into the travel system, some of them can easily be spotted.
+When entering a supplier invoice into a travel system, some of them can easily be spotted.
 Irregularities can occur both on the side of suppliers as well as employees:

 – For example, the supplier promised you a special offer on a tour.
 You determine the selling price based on that special offer.
 The supplier sends you an invoice without a special offer.
 When entering the supplier invoice into the travel system, you’ll immediately notice that there was a deviation from the net price.

 – For example, the employee mistakenly entered the wrong price when making a price list.

 The employee who made the booking is likely to be familiar with the additional costs or discounts on the booking.
 This is why it will be easier for them to enter this supplier invoice than it would be for any other employee.